 Treatment of Anxiety Disorders

-At Rose Park Psychology, a Cognitive Behavioural approach, enriched with concepts of Mindfulness, is taken to the treatment of anxiety disorders.
+At Rose Park Psychology, a Cognitive Behaviour Therapy approach, enriched with concepts of Mindfulness, is taken to the treatment of anxiety disorders.
 Research has shown that this is a particularly effective treatment for problems of this kind.
 Treatment is delivered in an age-appropriate and engaging way, with principles of Cognitive Behaviour Therapy taught to younger children through puppets, play and other creative means.
 Parents are closely involved in treatment, to reinforce new behaviours and assist in generalising treatment gains to the child’s everyday environment.

 Treatment typically involves: